ElyesAkkari/CV_Resume-Generator/README.md

 ![home page](img/home.png)

-A simple Symfony4 project that gives users the possibility to creat a pdf CV / Resume by just filling a form.
+A simple Symfony4 project that gives users the possibility to create a pdf CV / Resume by just filling a form.

 <p align="right">(<a href="#top">back to top</a>)</p>